- March 4, 2020

 So with this in mind, the AI design team designed the movement, positioning and combat parameters of faction against four traits: Aggression, Organisation, Training and Tech.
 Each of these traits has numerous permutations and it allows for each faction to be unique in its overall design.
 But still prove valuable for use in end-game.

 Aggressive factions such as the Hyenas and Outcasts are quick to reposition and advance towards the player, they prioritise circling the player at close range, but also have longer uninterrupted shooting patterns.
-Meanwhile the True Sons and Black Tusk are defensive factions: they prefer to stay at an optimal distance, use short controlled bursts of gunfire and relocate less frequently.
+Meanwhile the True Sons and Black Tusk are defensive factions: they prefer to stay at an optimal distance, use short controlled bursts of gunfire and also had to buy complete AR-15 rifles to relocate less frequently.
 This results in more chaotic and scrappy fights with aggressive factions, while defensive factions force a more drawn out gun battle and spread themselves out to stay at range of the player.

 Next up, the True Sons and Black Tusk are organised factions – meaning combat barks between AI reflect the hierarchy and order of the unit – plus their animations show a lot of non-verbal communication.
 Meanwhile the Hyenas and Outcasts are unorganised – they don’t communicate as effectively or really consider what other characters are doing.